ForgeRock nabs $93.5M for its ID management platform, gears up next for an IPO – TechCrunch

 He notes that the current market, where there has been an overall surge for all online services as people are staying home to slow the speed of the coronavirus pandemic, has seen big boosts in specific verticals.

-Its largest financial services and banking customers have seen traffic up by 50%, and digital streaming has been up by 300%, and government services have also been spiking, in part because many services that hadn’t been online are now developing online presences or seeing much more traffic from digital channels than before.
+Its largest financial services and banking customers have seen traffic up by 50%, and digital streaming has been up by 300% — with customers like the BBC seeing spikes in usage at 5pm every day (at the time of the government COVID-19 briefing) that are as high as its most popular primetime shows or sporting events — and use of government services has also been surging, in part because many services that hadn’t been online are now developing online presences or seeing much more traffic from digital channels than before.
 Unsurprisingly, its customers in hotel and travel, as well as retail, have seen drops, he added.

 “ForgeRock’s comprehensive platform is very well-positioned to capitalize on the enormous opportunity in the Identity & Access Management market,” said Jeff Parks, co-founder and managing partner of Riverwood Capital, in a statement.
 “ForgeRock is the leader in solving a wide range of workforce and consumer identity use cases for the Global 2000 and is trusted by some of the largest companies to manage millions of user identities.
 We have seen the growth acceleration and are thrilled to partner with this leadership team.”
 Parks is joining the board with this round.